Python3pkg/EasyGradeBot/README.md

     `$ cd EasyGradeBot && pip install -r requirements.txt`

-3. Open `download.json` and enter in the IDs for your SmartViews.
+3. Open `download.json` and enter in the names for your SmartViews, the name of the columns to download, and the FSU course ID.

     These IDs are accessible through the page source on the `Manage > Smart Views` page.